shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 ### keadm debug diagnose --help

 ```
-keadm diagnose command can be help to diagnose specific fault scenarios in an all-round way and locate the cause of the fault
+keadm diagnose command can be help to diagnose specific fault scenarios in an all-round way and locate the cause of the fault.

 Usage:
   keadm debug diagnose [command]